 I'll sum all this up and probably write a book based on it.

-Published on Thursday, March 10, 2011 (6 years, 2 weeks, and 4 days ago).
+Published on Thursday, March 10, 2011 (about 6 years, one month, and 3 weeks ago).
 Posted in: Educational Tech Design Leadership